 If the smell is not a factor for you, finding a non-streaking product is still a problem.
 No matter how adept you are at applying a self-tanner, you run the risk of having a “spot” that is either too dark or too light.
 Here are my steps to help you look your best.

 Shower and Exfoliate

 I have extremely dry skin that flakes, cracks, and is all around yucky.
-Moisturizing is something that I have to do often to keep it under control.
-I used to use Lubriderm Advanced Therapy, but now I use the Active Hydration Body Replenish from R+F. After I shower, I turn off the water and use my hands to rake the remaining water off my skin.
-I will then apply the moisturizer all over my body.
-Applying a moisturizer is a crucial step; it helps the tanner to flow smoothly and helps to reduce streaking.
+Moisturizing is something that I have to do all of the time, not just when applying faux tanners.
+I switch around and use a lot of different products; the Lubriderm Advanced Therapy works great.
+After I shower, I apply the moisturizer all over my body.
+Applying a moisturizer is a crucial step, and it helps the tanner to spread smoothly and helps to reduce streaking.

 Which self-tanner do you pick?
-I like a couple of different tanners, here are a couple of my favorites.
-You have to ask yourself what type of tanner do you want to use and how much of an expert you are at applying self-tanners.
-Do you want a tanner that has a bronzer in it, or are you comfortable with the type that goes on clear?
+I like a couple of different tanners; here are a couple of my favorites.
+You have to ask yourself what type of tanner you want to use and how much of an expert you are at applying self-tanners.
+Do you want a tanner with a bronzer in it, or are you comfortable with the type that goes on clear?

-I was using SUN Laboratories by Gissee, which is also a dark tanner, but it doesn’t dry as quickly.
-The color is great, the smell is relatively light, and the wash off residue is small.
+I was using SUN Laboratories by Gissee, a dark tanner, but it doesn’t dry as quickly.
+The color is great, the smell is relatively light, and the wash-off residue is small.
 I bought a small bottle the first time, but I went for the big daddy this last time.
 With any self-tanning product, you need to try the product on a small area, on a hidden part of your body, to make sure you will not have an allergic reaction.